-Lycra®- is the patented name for a high quality elasthan-fibre by the company DuPont.
+Lycra®- is the patented name for a high quality elastane-fibre by the company DuPont.
 Lycra lends durable elasticity and an optimum in fit to any garment.

 Micro-Fleece - Micor-Fleece knit with a breathable function, extraordinary wind and water-resistant.
 It quickly collects body-moisture and directs this to the outside, thus keeping the skin fresh and dry.

-Micro-Polyester - Polyester Micro-fibres are fibres ultra-fine endless yarns, who's single fibres are finer then 1.0dtex(Deciteex), which means that 10.000m (and more) only weigh 1 gram.
-These light-weights are responsible for very supple fabrics with soft, floating fall.
+Micro-Polyester - Polyester Micro-fibres are ultra-fine fibres of endless yarns, who's single fibres are finer then 1.0dtex(Deciteex), which means that 10.000m (and more) only weigh 1 gram.
+These light-weights are responsible for very supple fabrics with soft, wing fall.
 The material is used to produce washable leather-imitation such as Alcantara or permeable textiles.

 Machine-knits (Gewirk) - Exists through looping parallel running, vertical threads.
 Numerous needles build numerous stitches simultaneously next to one-another.
 Machined knits possess high stability against mechanical impacts and do not easily run.
 They maintain very good seat-absorption characteristics, however do not possess great elasticity.

-Neck-tape - continuous, sown-in reinforcement, around the collar part of the garment, looking after a stable, comfortable fit.
+Neck-tape - Continuous, sown-in reinforcement, around the collar part of the garment, providing a stable, comfortable fit.

-Panama - lightweight, usually wool worsted fabric of basket weave (see Basket weave), popular for summer suiting before it was largely replaced by artificial fibre fabrics.
+Panama - Lightweight, usually wool worsted fabric of basket weave (see Basket weave), popular for summer wear before it was largely replaced by artificial fibre fabrics.